The Ritchie Family: Brazil

-Their first hit single, a reworking of the 1930s song "Brazil" reached the Top 20 in the United States in 1975.
+Their first hit single, a reworking of the 1930s song "Brazil", reached the Top 20 in the United States in 1975.
 It would also later be nominated for the Best Pop Instrumental Performance at the 1976 Grammy awards but was beaten by "The Hustle" by Van McCoy.
 The album, also titled Brazil, sold well.
 By November 1, 1975, it had been on the Billboard Album Chart for five weeks and had moved up from #72 to #62.
 Between then and December 6 the album did reach #52.
 By then it had moved down from the previous week's position of #60 to #102.
 The album did give them another dance hit with "The Peanut Vendor".
 This first album featured vocals by session singers, Barbara Ingram, Carla Benson and Evette Benton.
 There was no actual group called The Ritchie Family at this stage.

 Arabian Nights

 Cassandra Wooten and Nadine Felder from Honey & the Bees had done some background vocal work for Jacques Morali a couple of years prior and he contacted them as he wanted them to perform live as the Ritchie Family.
 Not wanting to do secular music anymore, Felder wasn't interested.
 Wooten and Cheryl Mason-Jacks had been doing some work together in a community theater group.
-With Wooten's former Honey & the Bee's bandmate, Gwendolyn Oliver they were looking to do background vocal music and started practicing for a few weeks until Wooten got a call back from Morali.
+With Wooten's former Honey & the Bees bandmate Gwendolyn Oliver, they were looking to do background vocal music and started practicing for a few weeks until Wooten got a call back from Morali.
 So then in 1975, they went down to Sigma Sound Studios to audition.
-Singing a few bars of Brazil they got the job and became the face of The Ritchie Family.
-In 1976, they began recording the next album which was Arabian Nights album.
+Singing a few bars of "Brazil", they got the job and became the face of The Ritchie Family.
+In 1976, they began recording the next album, Arabian Nights.

 The single from the album was "The Best Disco in Town".
-The song was a medley of recent disco songs linked together with an original chorus got to #17 on the Pop charts and #1 on the Dance charts and it became a worldwide hit.
+The song was a medley of recent disco songs linked together with an original chorus.
+The single reached #17 on the Pop charts and #1 on the Dance charts and it became a worldwide hit.
 Described in the book Saturday Night Forever: The Story of Disco by Alan Jones and Jussi Kantonen as magnificent from start to finish, Arabian Knights has a travelogue type of theme to it.
 It begins at Istanbul and then goes to the "Lawrence of Arabia" theme and then to the finish at a Persian Market.
 It had a Hollywood feel with lively percussion, disco glamour and uncharacteristic male voices helping with the vocal chanting.